-In nominal Christianity, God's saving grace is placed at the center of the message of the gospel and is often emphasized to the point of overshadowing many of Christ's other teachings.
-Agreeing that grace is vital to a Christian's walk with God, John Ritenbaugh defines the term, showing that God gives grace from start to finish in a person's relationship with Him.
+God gives grace from start to finish in a person's relationship with Him.
 It cannot be limited merely to justification and His forgiveness of our sins.

 Jesus calls His disciples "the salt of the earth."
 Do we know what He meant?
 Mike Ford explains the spiritual side of this common mineral compound.

-No one seems to talk much about sin anymore, but it still exists!
-John Ritenbaugh explains the basics of sin and the great effects it produces on our lives.
+No one seems to talk about sin anymore, but it still exists and continues to wreak havoc!
+Scripture describes sin and its great effects in our lives.